The first time I opened my Spectrum bill and saw a 30% increase, I was genuinely shocked.

 Save $60 per year by using your own router

-The simplest way to discount your Spectrum bill is to stop paying the $7 per month leasing fee to use their default WiFi router.
+The simplest way to discount your Spectrum bill is to stop leasing their default Wi-Fi router.

 Spectrum-compatible WiFi router recommendations